Table of Contents

 Creating Multiple Registration Forms

-Profile Builder Pro’s Multiple Registration Forms add-on lets you do this in just a few simple steps.
-Here’s what you need to do:
+Profile Builder Pro’s Multiple Registration Forms add-on lets me do this in just a few simple steps.
+Here’s what I had to do:

 Go to Profile Builder → Add-Ons from the WordPress website admin panel and activate the Multiple Registration Forms add-on.

-Next, head over to Profile Builder → Registration Forms to create as many custom registration forms as you’d like.
-Click the Add New button to get started.
+Next, I headed over to Profile Builder → Registration Forms to create as many custom registration forms as I needed.
+Then, click the Add New button to get started.

-You can choose what user role the registrant will be assigned after they complete their registration.
-Additionally, you can decide whether users are automatically logged in after registration and, if so, which web page to redirect them to (such as the homepage).
+I can choose what user role the registrant will be assigned after they complete their registration.
+Additionally, I can decide whether users are automatically logged in after registration and, if so, which web page to redirect them to (such as the homepage).

-Once that’s done, use the Add New Field to the List meta box to create the registration form.
+Once that’s done, I used the Add New Field to the List meta box to create the registration form.

-You can add or remove any of the supported user fields from the main registration form.
-You can manage these in the Form Fields tab (Profile Builder → Form Fields), which is also where you can configure repeater fields and conditional logic (and much more!) for the different form fields.
+I can add or remove any of the supported user fields from the main registration form.
+I can manage these in the Form Fields tab (Profile Builder → Form Fields), which is also where I can configure repeater fields and conditional logic (and much more!) for the different form fields.

-Once you’ve created your form, click the Publish button to proceed.
+Once I’ve created my form, I hit the Publish button to proceed.
 A shortcode will appear under the Form Shortcode meta box.
-You can add this to any page on your website to display the registration form on the front-end.
+I can add this to any page on my website to display the registration form on the front-end.

 Alternatively, you can also use the Register block in the block editor.